International Conference of Asian Political Parties: Special ICAPP Conferences

 The ICAPP Conference on Natural Disasters and Environmental Protection was held in Kuala Lumpur, Malaysia during May 5–7, 2011, and was attended by representatives from 40 major political parties in 24 countries in the region.

 The ICAPP Conference on Poverty Alleviation was held in Kunming, China during July 17–18, 2010, and was attended by representatives from 58 major political parties in 28 countries in the region.
-The conference was hosted by the International Department of the Communist Party of China (IDCPC).
+The conference was hosted by the International Department of the Chinese Communist Party.

 The ICAPP Special Workshop on Constitution-Making in Nepal was held in Kathmandu during June 23–25, 2009.
 It was co-hosted by the ICAPP Secretariat and the Institute for Foreign Affairs (IFA) of Nepal.
 Representatives of 24 political parties and 50 public opinion leaders including intellectuals and journalists attended the conference.

 The ICAPP Special Workshop on State Subsidies for Mainstream Political Parties as a Means to Prevent Political Corruption was held in Seoul during May 23–25, 2008, and was attended by 65 representatives from 34 major political parties in 29 countries in the region.
 The workshop was co-hosted by the ICAPP Secretariat and the ICAPP Parliamentarians’ Union in the Korean National Assembly.